jamcalli/Pulsarr/README.md

   - Genre (e.g., Anime → dedicated instance)
   - User (e.g., specific users' content → specific profiles/folders)
   - Language (e.g., Spanish content → spanish content folder)
-  - Year (e.g., pre-2000 movies → classics folder)
+  - Year (e.g., pre-2000 movies → classics folder in another instance)
   - Certification (e.g., R-rated → separate folder)
 - **Visual Rule Builder**: Intuitive interface for creating and managing routing rules
-- **Priority-based Processing**: Assign weights to rules to control which takes precedence
+- **Priority-based Processing**: Assign weights to rules to control which takes precedence (used when multiple rules send content to the same instance)
-- **Rule Testing**: Verify routing behavior before applying
-- **Multi-Instance Routing**: Content can be simultaneously sent to multiple instances when different rules match, allowing for content to exist in multiple libraries or servers
+- **Multi-Instance Routing**: Content can be simultaneously sent to multiple instances when different rules match, allowing for content to exist in multiple instances

-**Example**: "Route Japanese Anime requested by specific users to the Anime instance with high-quality profile, while sending all other anime content to the standard instance."
+**Example**: "Route Japanese Anime requested by specific users to the Anime instance with high-quality profile, while sending all other anime content to the default instance."

 The routing system processes all matching rules that target different instances, allowing the same content to appear in multiple libraries as needed.
 When multiple rules target the same instance, only the highest priority rule is applied for that specific instance.